This is the Ultimate Guide to Apartment Marketing Ideas in 2020.

 You could even hold some kind of contest, where residents post photos of themselves around your community, use your hashtag, and you select the best photo every week for a gift.

-Create a blog and become a reliable source for information.
+Create a blog and become a reliable source of information.
 You could post relevant, interesting content that people search for and enjoy reading.

 This is far from salesy.